spaceraiders0/PyYT-MP3/README.md

 you get both the MP4, and the format you converted the video to.
 - s: Sets up FFmpeg during before any downloading is done (this will not execute if FFmpeg is already installed.)
+- l: Sets up the program in a 'live' state.
+Allowing you to simply input URLs into the input box and have them downloaded.
+Will keep the options you provided, e.g -f mp3, for all files downloaded.

 # Installation
 There are a few ways of setting this up, since it doesn't necessarily work out of the box.